ray-project/ray/doc/source/ray-core/objects.rst

 .. literalinclude:: doc_code/obj_ref.py

+We recommend passing objects as top-level arguments where possible, but nested arguments can be useful for passing objects on to other tasks without needing to see the data.

 The top-level vs not top-level passing convention also applies to actor constructors and actor method calls:

 .. code-block:: python